RodrigoBernardino/DynamicLinqRepository/README.md

 	PM> Install-Package DynamicLinqRepository

 ## How to use
 Create a new interface that will configure your database repository.
-This interface most inherit from IEntityRepository<TEntity, TContext> interface, that depends of your Entity Framework DbContext.
+This interface must inherit from IEntityRepository<TEntity, TContext> interface, that depends of your Entity Framework DbContext.
 You can add any new methods here.
 ```C#
 public interface IEntityRepository<TEntity> : IEntityRepository<TEntity, YourDbContext>
         where TEntity : class, IIdentifiableEntity, new()
     { }
 ```
 Create a new class that will be used as your database repository.
-This class most inherit from the EntityRepository<TEntity, TContext> class and also from the IEntityRepository<TEntity> interface that you have just created.
+This class must inherit from the EntityRepository<TEntity, TContext> class and also from the IEntityRepository<TEntity> interface that you have just created.
 ```C#
 public class EntityRepository<TEntity> : EntityRepository<TEntity, YourDbContext>, IEntityRepository<TEntity>
         where TEntity : class, IIdentifiableEntity, new()